-In the Education level comparison from the 2011 Census (Figure 10), there is a higher degree of Level 4 qualifications than the other comparative areas.
+In the Education level comparison from the 2011 Census (Figure 10), there is more Level 4 qualifications than the other comparative areas.
 In all the other metrics Watlington Parish is either below par or equal.
-This bias of lower level of education needs to be taken into account when viewing future economic sustainability for the area.
+This bias of lower level of education needs to be considered when viewing future economic sustainability for the area.